 As women, we tend to not talk about breast care.
 I know I don’t want to talk about it.
 But now that I’m going into my 45th year, I feel it’s important to talk about breast care in an effort to normalize our annual mammograms.
-What prompted me to write this is my own journey and knowing that I’m not alone in what can be a very lonely process.
+What prompted me to write this is my own journey.
+Knowing that I’m not alone in what can be a very lonely process.

 For the second time, I received a call back because of an unclear and abnormal mammogram.
 The first time they could see a mass in my right breast which prompted a biopsy.
 When I went to have my biopsy, the radiologist was certain it was actually a cyst.
 Which is was.
 She aspirated the cyst instead of completing the biopsy and I left knowing that I was cancer free.

-On Tuesday I went and had my annual mammogram.
-For some reason, I expect this time to be different but the day after my exam I got the call that I needed another ultrasound.
+On Tuesday, I went and had my annual mammogram.
+For some reason, I expected this time to be different.
+But the day after my exam, I got the call that I needed another ultrasound.
 This time, it’s my left breast.
 Today I go in for an ultrasound.

-It’s a Friday, I know I most likely won’t get my results until next week.
+It’s Friday.
+So I know I most likely won’t get my results until next week.
 Until then, I want you to know about these phases of breast care, mammograms, and ultrasounds.

-- If you are over forty or you have detected a change in your breasts, do not wait to call your doctor.
+- If you’re over forty, or you have detected a change in your breasts, do not wait to call your doctor.
 Logically, we know this.
 But fear can prevent us from making rational decisions.